How Multi-Modal LLMs Reshape Visual Deep Learning Testing? A Comprehensive Study Through the Lens of Image Mutation

-\parh{Image Decomposition: A Motivating Example.}~To understand how VDL works and how existing input mutations are designed, we first decompose the dog image in \F~\ref{fig:mutation} into different semantics.
-Starting from a lower level, the image can be seen as a matrix of pixels, and the magnitude of pixel values determines the brightness and contrast of the image.
+\parh{Image Decomposition: A Motivating Example.}~To understand VDL and the design of input mutations, we first decompose the dog image in \F~\ref{fig:mutation} into different semantics.
+Starting from a lower level, the image is a matrix of pixels, and the magnitude of pixel values determines the brightness and contrast of the image.
 Besides, the spatial arrangement of pixels reflects geometrical properties of the image, such as the scale and the rotation angle.
 A reliable VDL system that recognizes dogs should be resilient to changes of these semantics.
 At a higher level, the image contains a dog and the background grass; the dog itself has rich semantics such as the action and the orientation.
 Similarly, the semantics in background may vary with the working scenario of the VDL, e.g., the grass may be replaced by snow in a winter scene.
 Overall, the dog-recognition VDL should focus on the semantics of the dog and be invariant to irrelevant semantics in the background.

 Based on the above semantic decomposition, the following image mutation schemes have been proposed by existing works.